Steven-Jarmell/CS0010-Lab-5/README.md

 and how enforcement of the CoC will be taken care of.
 Finally, it also has access to translations into other languages, making it that much more inclusive.

+## License

+We chose to use the Apache License for our project.
+We chose this license because it is a well known, well revised license featured by the Open Source Initiative (OSI) and one we discussed in lab.
+We also believe that this license will allow for people to easily contribute or edit our code, which is something that we want.